SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 ## Track Mapping

-Using the positions of the cars on the track, Elisa is able to create a map of any track in any simulator (except iRacing, where no coordinates are available through the API).
+Using the positions of the cars on the track, Elisa is able to create a map of any track in any simulator (except *iRacing*, where a different method is applied, since no coordinates are available in the API).
 A track map consists of two files which are stored in your local database.
 The first file with the ".map" extension contains the meta data of the track map and all way points (typically between 1000 and 1500 points for a typical race course).

 	[General]
 	Simulator=Assetto Corsa Competizione